ldbc/ldbc_snb_interactive_v1_driver/README.md

 ### Branches

 :warning: The development of this repository happens on the [`dev` branch](https://github.com/ldbc/ldbc_snb_driver/tree/dev) which contains the current `SNAPSHOT` version.
-The work-in-progress LDBC implementations typically depend on the this version.
+The work-in-progress LDBC implementations typically depend on this version.

 ### User Guide